 When natural gas markets in Europe did not yet exist or were not liquid enough and therefore prices were not sufficiently unanimous, the gas price purchased through long-term contracts was linked to that of oil products.
 This historical practice was also explained by the fact that, at the time of the first negotiated contracts, both the producer and the consumer wanted to obtain a cost in relation to that of the majority competing energy on the market, namely heating oil.
 Today, a growing proportion of long-term contracts have been renegotiated and are indexed to market prices on the hubs (THE, TTF).

 Also read: Market Price Report • 2021

 85% of the supply provided by Gaznat Trading is intended for Gaznat's shareholders.
 The balance is sold directly to large industrial customers with direct access to Gaznat's high-pressure natural gas pipeline networks.

-Gaznat's sales reached 10,841 GWh in 2020, i.e. a decrease of 2.5% compared to the previous year.
-This decline is due to a drop in consumption resulting from the sanitary measures taken by the authorities and a high average temperature throughout the year and in particular in winter.
+Gaznat's sales reached 11,373 GWh in 2021, i.e. an increase of 4.9 % compared to the previous year due to lower average temperatures over the year and in particular in winter.